Dr Liam Sweeney

 Teaching Interests

-Liam's teaching primary interests include exercise physiology, performance coaching, physical activity, and supporting athlete development in sport.
+Liam's primary teaching interests relate to biological maturation in sport and exercise, performance coaching, exercise physiology, and supporting athlete development in sport.

 Module Co-Ordinator: